tibs/old-proglang-syntaxes-talk/old-syntax-notes.rst

 designed in 1959 and first standardised in 1968.

-Both FORTRAN (FORmula TRANslation) and LISP (LISt Processing) were seen as languages for mathematicians and engineers, and there was a need for a programming language for use in business.
-While this may seem strange now, it made a lot of sense at the time - remember this was all new stuff.
+Both FORTRAN (FORmula TRANslation) and LISP (LISt Processing) were seen as languages for mathematicians and engineers.
+A need was seen for a programming language that could be used by non-technical people for business applications.
+In order to achieve this, COBOL (Common Business Oriented Language) tried to use English words and phrases rather than mathematical notations.

-This is why COBOL tried so hard to be more like English.

-It is possible to regar COBOL as the beginning of a long tradition of trying to make programming more accessible to non-academics/non-programmers.
+It is possible to regard COBOL as the beginning of a long tradition of trying to make programming more accessible to non-academics/non-programmers.
 Some programming languages continue the tradition of trying to be "English like", for instance `Inform 7`_ in the text adventure space (this `paper from 2019`_